Engin-Boot/pong-stage-AleenaSaleem/Stage0/play-the-game.md

 ### Scenario: A player scores a point

-  Given - Devices with the game installed in them
+  Given - An active device with the game installed in it

   When - Any player scores a point and there is time left

-  Then - Update the scores and check if maximum points are scored
+  Then - Update the scores depending on the game type and check if maximum points are scored

 ### Scenario: Maximum points are reached

-  Given - Devices with the game installed in them
+  Given - An active device with the game installed in it

   When - any player scores maximum points

-  Then - Declare the winner and prompt for 'another-round or 'go-back'
+  Then - Declare the winner or high score depending on the game type and prompt for 'another-round or 'go-back'

-### Scenario: The timer times out
+### Scenario: The timer times out in either single or double player

-  Given - Devices with the game installed in them
+  Given - An active device with the game installed in it

   When - The round is timed out

-  Then - Declare a winner or tie depending on the score and prompt for 'another-round' or 'go-back'
+  Then - Declare a winner or high score or tie depending on the score and game type and prompt for 'another-round' or 'go-back'